taoensso/faraday/README.md

 [DynamoDB] is *awesome* and makes a great companion for Clojure web apps that need a **simple, reliable way to scale with predictable performance and without the usual headaches**.

-Faraday was originally adapted from [Rotary client] by James Reeves.
+Faraday was originally adapted from the [Rotary client] by James Reeves.

 ## Library status

 I'm not currently using DDB or Faraday myself but will make a best effort to continue maintaining the library as I can.

 The bulk of recent development work has been thanks to the generosity of Faraday's [contributors]!

 PRs for fixes and/or new features **very welcome**!